-A direct solution to this problem is providing a full set of testing APIs and administrative interfaces.
-It means that developers will need to run a second application in parallel - the one you're giving to coffee shops so they might get and serve orders (and if there is a delivery functionality, the third app as well: the courier's one) - and make all these actions that coffee shop staff normally does.
+A direct solution to this problem is providing test versions for a full set of APIs and administrative interfaces.
+It means that developers will be able to run a second application in parallel - the one you're giving to coffee shops so they might get and serve orders (and if there is a delivery functionality, the third app as well: the courier's one) - and make all these actions that coffee shop staff normally does.
 Obviously, that's not an ideal solution, because of several reasons: